Quick Answer (TL;DR)

 To get stakeholders on board, link technical debt to key business metrics.
 For example, segment your Net Promoter Score (NPS) feedback to pinpoint areas where users are frustrated with performance.
 Use these insights to prioritize framework updates.
 Track metrics like deployment frequency, mean time to change, and the percentage of sprint time spent on support issues to show how debt impacts delivery speed.

-Visual tools like software health scorecards (e.g., Atlassian Compass) can be incredibly effective for leadership.
+Visual tools like software health scorecards (e.g., Atlassian Compass) and the DORA metrics from Google's DevOps Research and Assessment program can be incredibly effective for leadership.
 These dashboards can highlight security vulnerabilities, deployment frequency, and other DORA metrics that reveal how technical debt affects reliability.
-Considering that the average business spends 30% of its IT budget and 20% of its IT staff's time on technical debt, quantifying these impacts makes a strong case for prioritizing fixes.
+According to Forrester, organizations dedicate roughly 20% of their IT budget to technical debt, and a significant share of IT staff time goes toward managing it.
+Quantifying these impacts makes a strong case for prioritizing fixes.

 One way to frame debt repayment is as "roadmap insurance."
 It’s a predictable cost that helps prevent long-term risks, like major outages, which could derail your entire product roadmap.
 When stakeholders see that addressing debt will speed up future development, it becomes much easier to prioritize.